 The choice of a healthcare provider is a personal one.
 Research has shown that chiropractors are well educated, make accurate diagnoses, and their patients are highly satisfied with their care.

-A comparative Study of DC ad MD eduations- This study examined the education provided in medical school to that provided in chiropractic school.
+A comparative Study of DC ad MD educations- This study examined the education provided in medical school to that provided in chiropractic school.
 The researchers found that "considerable commonality exists between chiropractic and medical programs."
-It was also found that chiropractic education spends more time in basic and clincial sciences and nutrition, while medical education spends more time in public health.
+It was also found that chiropractic education spends more time in basic and clinical sciences and nutrition, while medical education spends more time in public health.
 In addition, little time in medical school is devoted to the study of the neuromusculoskeletal system and related health problems; this is a major focus in chiropractic education.
-In fact, when reserchers conducted two studies testing newly-graduated medical doctors on musculoskeletal medicine, they found that "It is therefore reasonable to conclude that medical school preparation in musculoskeletal medicine isinadequate."
+In fact, when researchers conducted two studies testing newly-graduated medical doctors on musculoskeletal medicine, they found that "It is therefore reasonable to conclude that medical school preparation in musculoskeletal medicine is inadequate."

-The IPA Study- A survey of patients of chiropractors in an independent physiscians' asociation found that, when asked if they would recommend their Doctor of Chiropractic to others, 95.5% of the patients said "yes."
+The IPA Study- A survey of patients of chiropractors in an independent physicians' association found that, when asked if they would recommend their Doctor of Chiropractic to others, 95.5% of the patients said "yes."
 Other results were as high:

 Length of time to get an appointment: 84.9% said Excellent

 Access to the office by telephone: 95.5% Excellent or Very Good